Melonverse/polaroid/README.md

 ![Screenshot](https://toolblocks.gg/cdn/FbGjBT8zFmqxKuB8riag)

-Polaroid Instant is the official developer tool for Roblox that allows you to bring the classic Polaroid Film experience to your game!
+Polaroid Instant is the developer tool for Roblox that allows you to bring the classic Polaroid Film experience to your game!

 With Polaroid Instant, you can add a Polaroid camera feature to your game, giving users the ability to take selfies and